TECHNICAL GUIDE

 02 · Technical Guide

-• Method A1: Cables in conduit in a thermally insulating wall.
-Single-core cables in conduit chased into masonry.
-This is the most restrictive common reference method and gives the lowest current-carrying capacities.
+• Installation Method 1: Non-sheathed cables in conduit in a thermally insulated wall.
+This is the most restrictive of the common reference methods and gives the lowest current-carrying capacities.

 Capacity example: A 2.5 mm² T+E cable under Method A has a current-carrying capacity of just 20 A. Compare this with 27 A under Method C. That 7 A difference can determine whether you need to use 4 mm² cable instead of 2.5 mm².